Program

 Jiska Classen, Hasso Plattner Institute

-A Second Look at the Portability of Deep Learning Side-Channel Attacks over EM Traces
+A Second Look at the Portability of Deep Learning Side-Channel Attacks over EM Traces [PDF]

 Mabon Ninan, University of Cincinnati